Destinations » Asia » Far East »

 Mongkhe-tengri-gal, which means "eternal sky fire."

-and foods during each season.
-Additionally, the people have heavily relied on their
+each season.
+Additionally, the people have heavily relied on their livestock to

-livestock to survive day to day and the livestock also need new lands and grasses
+survive day to day and the livestock also need new lands and grasses to feed on

-to feed on as the seasons change.
-Due to this the Mongol culture is deeply rooted
+as the seasons change.
+Due to this past, the Mongol culture is deeply rooted in

-in the nomadic lifestyle.
-Mongol culture is based on an ability to understand the
+the nomadic lifestyle.
+Even today to some degree Mongol culture is based on an ability

-land, animals, and the flexibility and durability to survive harsh conditions.
+to understand the land, animals, and the flexibility and durability to survive harsh

 The people have also learned to survive and fight against enemies as their borders